About Regeneration

 • The Beaver Restoration Guidebook, produced by the U.S. Fish & Wildlife Service and three other federal agencies, provides a practical, science-based approach for using beavers to improve ecosystem functions.

 • Join a collaborative restoration effort or a watershed group.
 There are regional, multistakeholder groups in the U.S. and UK involved in restoration activities and environmental conflict resolution that could help beavers.
-For example, the Clark Fork Coalition in Montana has a Beaver Conflict Resolution program.
-Groups include the Western Landowners Alliance, Sustainable Northwest, the Quivira Coalition, and the Sage Grouse Initiative.
+Groups include the Western Landowners Alliance, Sustainable Northwest, the Quivira Coalition, and the Working Lands for Wildlife.
 There are localized groups, including the Salmon Falls watershed collaborative in New Hampshire and the Blackfoot Challenge in Montana.

 City and County/State/Federal Land Managers

-Stop the loss of beaver habitat in cities and on county, state, and federal land and restore beaver populations.
-Many of the challenges and conflicts that involve beavers fall under the jurisdiction of government agencies.
+Stop the loss of beaver habitat in cities and on county, state, and federal land, and restore beaver populations.
+Many of the challenges and conflicts involving beavers fall under government agencies' jurisdiction.
 One example is the maintenance and protection of public roads, which are deteriorating as a result of more frequent and intense storm events resulting from climate change.
 The presence of beavers can complicate things.
 They can challenge flood management options as well.
 New thinking and investment in infrastructure are required.
 Options include:

 • Replace small culverts with larger and wider ones that would allow debris from bigger storm events to pass through and be less attractive to beavers.